-None of what we do would be possible if it wasn’t for Miss Lilian M Faithfull.
+None of what we do would be possible if it wasn’t for Miss Lilian Mary Faithfull.

-Lilian Faithfull, born on 12 March 1865, was an English teacher, headmistress, women’s rights advocate, magistrate, social worker, and humanitarian.
-She was one of the “Steamboat ladies” who were part of the struggle for women to gain university education.
+Lilian Faithfull, born on 12 March 1865, was an English teacher, headmistress, women’s rights advocate, magistrate, social worker and humanitarian.

-Lilian Faithfull entered Somerville College of Oxford University in 1883, just four years after it was established.
+In 1883, Lilian Faithfull entered Somerville College of Oxford University, just four years after it was established.

-Miss Lilian Faithfull became Principal of Cheltenham Ladies College in 1906 until 1922.
+In 1906 Miss Lilian Faithfull became Principal of Cheltenham Ladies’ College until 1922.

 In 1920, she became Justice of the Peace for Cheltenham, becoming one of the first women magistrates in England.

 Photo 3 – In 1946, age 81, Lilian started our Charity.
 At the inaugural meeting of supporters she famously declared, “something must be done” after seeing Cheltenham’s population suffering in old age despite having given so much during the war years.